 I have come across many people who really believe that foam is great for soundproofing spaces such as home recording studios and bedrooms.

-I’ve heard all of them mention the term ‘soundproof foam’ and I tell each and every one of them that there is no such thing.
+I’ve heard all of them mention the term ‘soundproof foam’ which blocks sound and I tell each and every one of them that there is no such thing.

 It’s surprising to see so many websites and forums that profess that the cheapest and most effective material to soundproof anything, is foam.

-So, as an owner of a site on soundproofing, I feel that I have a responsibility to put the facts out there and educate people so that they don’t waste their money on something totally useless.
+So, as an owner of a home studio and a site on soundproofing, I feel that I have a responsibility to put the facts out there and educate people so that they don’t waste their money on something totally useless as foam.

 Foam does not work effectively for soundproofing as it has insubstantial mass to BLOCK sound whereas it is highly capable of ABSORBING sound.
-That is why ‘acoustic foam’ is for real even though ‘soundproof foam’ is a myth.
+That is why ‘acoustic foam’ is for real and ‘soundproof foam’ is a myth.

 The misconception about foam being soundproof exists mostly because people lack the understanding of the differences between sound absorption and soundproofing.

-It is natural to assume that if an object absorbs sound, there will be none that is left to escape the room.
+It is natural to assume that if products like foam absorb sound, there will be none that is left to escape the room.

 Unfortunately, sound is not like a fluid that gets absorbed and trapped in something like a sponge.
 The way sound behaves needs to be understood clearly here.